OCHA-DAP/pa-anticipatory-action/analyses/somalia/README.md

 Last updated: Aug 2021
 ## Background information
 The pilot on Anticipatory Action in Somalia is on food insecurity.
-The trigger uses IPC as indicator which are provided by the [Somalia Food Security and Nutrition Analysis Unit (FSNAU)](https://www.fsnau.org/ipc) and [FEWS NET](https://fews.net/east-africa/somalia).
+The trigger uses Integrated Food Security Phase Classification (IPC) as indicator which are provided by the [Somalia Food Security and Nutrition Analysis Unit (FSNAU)](https://www.fsnau.org/ipc) and [FEWS NET](https://fews.net/east-africa/somalia).
 The trigger is evaluated at the country level.